drupal-ukraine/advanced_forum/README.txt

    * "Treat all site comments like forum comments" If you would like advanced forum to take over the theming of all comments, even those outside the forum, choose yes here.

-4. Copy the entire advanced_forum project directory (not just the contents) to your normal module directory (ie: sites/all/modules)

-5. In the module package is a directory called "styles".
+4. In the module package is a directory called "styles".
 Choose the style to use and directory (not just the contents) to your theme's directory.
 If you use more than one theme with forums, copy it to each theme's directory.
 If you use subthemes, copy it there.

-6. If you are not using a theme with built in AF support (Zen, some Roople themes, possibly others) Add this code to the top of _phptemplate_variables in template.php in your theme and make sure you are returning $vars, not array() at the end:
+5. If you are not using a theme with built in AF support (Zen, some Roople themes, possibly others) Add this code to the top of _phptemplate_variables in template.php in your theme and make sure you are returning $vars, not array() at the end: